Leading with Equity

 The NNCG Institute for Philanthropy Consultants

-This 2023 learning and networking opportunity welcomes the participation of philanthropy consultants who are committed to helping their grantmaking clients advance equity through philanthropy.
+Leading with Equity: The NNCG Institute for Philanthropy Consultants is for consultants and advisors who are committed to helping their grantmaking clients advance equity through philanthropy.

-Each session will be led by NNCG members and partners with a track record of helping philanthropy clients implement internal and external practices that accelerate social change and advance equitable outcomes
+Institute sessions are led by NNCG members and partners with a track record of helping philanthropy clients implement internal and external practices that accelerate social change and advance equitable outcomes.
+Faculty members for 2023 are listed below.

 Orientation and Networking with the Institute’s Participants